As a veterinarian I frequently get asked:

 Dr. Hugh, which pet insurance company do you recommend?

-TYPES OF COVERAGE: There are three categories of pet insurance coverage available: Wellness, Illness/Injury, and Comprehensive.
+TYPES OF COVERAGE: There are three broad categories of pet insurance coverage available: Wellness, Illness/Injury, and Comprehensive.
 Wellness plans generally cover the expected costs of pet ownership (routine checkups, vaccines, basic preventative care).
-Wellness plans may or may not cover dental care.
 Illness/Injury plans cover the unexpected costs of pet ownership (accidents, emergency surgery, sudden illness, diabetes, cancer, etc).
 Comprehensive (sometimes called Major Medical) plans cover both expected and unexpected costs.
-The more a plan covers, the higher the premium (monthly payment) will be.
+In general, the more a plan covers, the higher the premium (monthly payment) will be.

-DEDUCTIBLE: Each plan will have a deductible as well.
-This is the amount the insurance company expects you to pay out of pocket before your coverage kicks in.
+DEDUCTIBLE: Each plan will have a deductible.
+This is the amount the insurance company expects you to pay out of pocket before your coverage takes effect.
 Choosing a higher deductible may lower your monthly premium.
 When choosing your deductible, consider how much you would be reasonably comfortable paying out of pocket if your pet experienced a medical emergency, in light of what the plan does and does not cover.
 Also consider if the deductible is per year or per incident.
-Some illnesses or injuries may require prolonged treatment, and if your plan renews every year you may need to pay another deductible every year before coverage continues.

 CAPS FOR REIMBURSEMENT: Some plans may limit the total amount of reimbursement per year, or it may be capped for the lifetime of the pet.
-Most pets will never reach their cap, but it is important to know if one exists to avoid surprises down the road.
+Most pets will never reach their cap, but it is important to know if one exists to avoid surprises later.

 PRE-EXISTING CONDITIONS: Pre-existing conditions may be excluded from coverage, and it may surprise you to learn what conditions can be considered pre-existing.
 For example if your dog was diagnosed with a heart murmur as a puppy and later develops heart failure at 12 years old, the heart failure may be considered a pre-existing condition because of the earlier murmur.
 If your pet gets knee surgery for a torn cruciate ligament, a future tear in the opposite knee may be considered a pre-exisitng condition.
 Every policy will spell out exactly what it considers a pre-existing condition, and it is very important to read the coverage details carefully.
 For this reason, I recommend enrolling pets early in life before they develop any conditions that could be considered pre-existing.